TechColab/uEVSE/README.md

 I have since succeded without a microcontroller at all, using just a 555 timer & an op-amp with a few resistors & capacitors.

 ## Design decisions
-I quickly decided I was going to follow two different paths - the pure minimal and the feature-ritch minimal which will be a separate project.
+I quickly decided I was going to follow two different paths - the pure minimal and the feature-ritch minimal in the same project.
 The goals for this version are:
 Drop the option for vented charging such as AGM batteries in golf buggies.
 Cheapest possible entry level that delivers the minimum viable function.
 Fixed output at a modest rate no more than 10A.